Vaibhav2002/WriterAI-Backend/README.md

 This will update the environment variables

+15. Lastly, setup a firebase account and add its firebase config json file in resource folder.
+Ensure that you need to use the same file for frontend part as well

-15. Finally, start the server by going to the directory where you backend jar file is and writing:
+16. Finally, start the server by going to the directory where you backend jar file is and writing:
 ```
 java -jar your_backend_file.jar
 ```